 - 9.1.
 To reduce the need to export fill from a site. - 9.2.
-To ensure developments are constructed that the development of land for residential purposes is carried out in a way that minimises the wastage makes efficient use of natural resources.
+To ensure that the development of land for residential purposes is carried out in a way that makes efficient use of natural resources.

 10. Environmental Protection